 The table below sets forth the name, year of birth, function, committee membership and term of office of each Board member as of the date of this Corporate Governance Report.
 All members of the Board of Directors are non-executive members.
+Other than Willi Miesch, no member of the Board was member of the management of Medartis Holding AG or any company it controls in the years 2017-2020.
+Furthermore no member of the Board has outside the Board membership any significant business relationship with Medartis Holding AG or any company it controls.

 Name Born Nationality Position Committee Membership First Elected Dr. h.c.
-Thomas Straumann 1963 Swiss Chairman 1998 Dominik Ellenrieder 1958 Swiss Vice-Chairman Chairman of the RC Member of the FAC Member of the SIC 2000 Willi Miesch 1964 Swiss Member of the Board Chairman of the SIC 2010 Dr. Jürg Greuter 1956 Swiss Member of the Board Member of the RC 1997 Dr. med.
-Daniel B. Herren 1962 Swiss Member of the Board Member of the RC Member of the SIC 2017 Roland Hess 1951 Swiss Member of the Board Chairman of the FAC 2017 Damien Tappy 1969 Swiss Member of the Board Member of the FAC 2018
+Thomas Straumann 1963 Swiss Chairman 1998 Dominik Ellenrieder 1958 Swiss Vice-Chairman Chairman of the RC Member of the SIC 2000 Willi Miesch 1964 Swiss Member of the Board Chairman of the SIC Member of the RC 2010 Dr. Jürg Greuter 1956 Swiss Member of the Board Member of the RC 1997 Dr. med.
+Daniel B. Herren 1962 Swiss Member of the Board Member of the SIC 2017 Roland Hess 1951 Swiss Member of the Board Chairman of the FAC 2017 Damien Tappy 1969 Swiss Member of the Board Member of the FAC 2018 Marco Gadola 1963 Swiss Member of the Board Member of the FAC 2020